Case study: How to automate marketing reporting in the restaurant business

 - predict KPIs

-In the report architecture, we can distinguish three levels: the business level, KPI level, and detailed level.
+In the report architecture, can be distinguish three levels: the business level, KPI level, and detailed level.

-At this level, we see the plan vs fact for crucial business metrics.
+At this level, you can see the plan vs fact for crucial business metrics.

-Based on the KPI-level report, we analyze efficient and inefficient placements from the point of view of CR and cost indicators — this allows us to quickly split the budget between channels to fulfill the general plan.
+Based on the KPI-level report, the marketers analyze efficient and inefficient placements from the point of view of CR and cost indicators — this allows to quickly split the budget between channels to fulfill the general plan.

-At this level, we look at the dynamics of metrics by region and device type — this also helps us redirect the budget to what works better.
+At this level, marketers look at the dynamics of metrics by region and device type — this also helps redirect the budget to what works better.

-From the data above, we can conclude that we missed the plan in terms of the total number of transactions and CR for the given period of analysis by 5.5%.
+From the data above, can be concluded that the team missed the plan in terms of the total number of transactions and CR for the given period of analysis by 5.5%.
 At the same time, both desktop and mobile traffic show approximately the same tendency to fall behind the volume of conversions (desktop fell by 5.7%, mobile by 5.6%).
 Accordingly, both device types bring about an equal number of conversions.
 But to optimize, traffic in the CR section must be analyzed.

-Here, we see that mobile traffic (1.8%) and tablet traffic (2.8%) showed the lowest CRs in December.
-Since mobile traffic brings about the same number of conversions as desktop traffic and is probably cheaper, we can try to optimize mobile traffic by purchasing better quality traffic to increase its CR.
+Here, can be seen that mobile traffic (1.8%) and tablet traffic (2.8%) showed the lowest CRs in December.
+Since mobile traffic brings about the same number of conversions as desktop traffic and is probably cheaper, marketers can try to optimize mobile traffic by purchasing better quality traffic to increase its CR.

 This graph illustrates the performance plan for traffic across cities.
 With information on bought volumes, it’s possible to conclude where underperformance is critical and impacts the effectiveness of all campaigns.